 Remediation that has been carried out when there have been accidents

-There have been, as you have been informed, a couple of accidental discharges.
+There have been, as you have been informed, a couple [COUPLE – HOW MANY HAVE THEY BEEN INFORMED OF – DOES THIS INCLUDE THE SEWEAGE TREATMENT PLANT OVER FLOW AND THE MARCH 2001 ACCIDENTAL RELEASE] of accidental discharges.
 When these occurred, there was rapid response to these occurrences.
 We responded promptly, which minimized any damage of the environment.

 Proposed measures to remedy pollution

 We propose to implement the GSDA recommendations as soon as GSDA makes available to us further steps that it would advise us to take.
 We are following up with the GSDA to obtain further directions from them.
+We also propose to make available to GSDA the experience of Enron’s internal environmental specialist who has over 15 years of experience of investigation and remediation of hydrocarbon problems in soil and groundwater.
+We want to make available to GSDA information on the best available methods of investigation of hydrocarbons and best practice methods for controlling groundwater.
+For example, we think that there are more effective methods of groundwater control than the construction of sub-surface dykes by facture seal cementation may result in changes to groundwater flow direction and may result in loss of groundwater flow to the spring s, potentially resulting in the springs drying up.

 Other measures that have been taken to reduce the impact of any possible pollution

-As you have been previously informed vide our letter dated 7 June 2001 (Ref: DPC/TECH/HO/MPCB/046/2001), we have, as a good corporate citizen, taken measures to minimize the impact of any pollution in the water sources, by undertaking to arrange for the supply of potable water to the surrounding villages.
+As you have been previously informed vide our letter dated 7 June 2001 (Ref: DPC/TECH/HO/MPCB/046/2001), we have, as a good corporate citizen, taken measures to minimize the impact of any pollution in the water sources, by undertaking to arrange for the continued supply of potable water to the surrounding villages.

 Circumstances Relating to the “Report” of International Experts

 There has been no final report issued by any international expert.
-As a good corporate citizen, we requested a rapid response team of experts to make certain evaluations.
-The experts did not carry out a detailed investigation.
+As a good corporate citizen, we requested a rapid response team of experts to make certain evaluations in order to help identify the groundwater environment.
+The experts did not carry out a detailed investigation, however, they did recommend that we install boreholes at various locations in attempt to determine whether the groundwater between the fuel tank area and the Vaidya well was impacted with hydrocarbons.
 GSDA was appointed, as instructed by you, to carry out detailed investigations.
+GSDA were provided with details of these boreholes and GSDA carried out geophysical investigations in these boreholes.
 The GSDA Report was sent to you the very day it was received by us on 3 March 2001.
 We have been following up with GSDA to obtain further directions from them.
 We will continue to make these efforts.

 Therefore, for the reasons set out above, it is respectfully submitted, that we have not taken a negligent attitude towards pollution nor are we hiding any final report from you.